Posted: July 20, 2023 by Helen Burnett-Nichols in Borrow, Money tips, fixed mortgage rate, variable mortgage rate

 Fixed vs. variable mortgage rate—how do I decide which is best?

-Every borrower is different.
-When applying for a mortgage, your ACU mortgage specialist will look at all current options for fixed and variable rates.
-They can run custom calculations to find out what your payments will look like—as well as how much you’ll pay towards your principal and in interest.
+To further help, ACU mortgage specialists can run custom calculations to find out what your mortgage payments will look like—as well as how much you’ll pay towards your principal and interest.
 Calculations will depend on factors such as:

 ● the rate and term